txus/niki/Readme.md

 * Make sure the IAC driver is activated in Mac OSX's Audio/MIDI Setup (inside the MIDI section) (activate the "Device is online" checkbox if it is not)
-* In this section, make sure at least one port is created (under the Ports section).
-If not, add one clicking the + button.
-* Go to the Reason options panel, go to Advanced, and set your first MIDI bus (Bus A) to "IAC Driver IAC Bus 1" (the port you just created).
+* Go to the Reason options panel, go to Advanced, and set your first MIDI bus (Bus A) to "IAC Driver IAC Bus 1" or something similar.

 ### Install the gem and run!